Mijyuoon/obsidian-ling-gloss/README.md

 ## Manual installation

-- Create a folder called `obsidian-ling-gloss` anywhere
+- Create a folder called `ling-gloss` anywhere
 - Go to the ["Releases"](https://github.com/Mijyuoon/obsidian-ling-gloss/releases) page and download `main.js`, `manifest.json` and `styles.css` files from the latest version
 - Copy the files you've downloaded into the folder you've created earlier
 - Open your vault's plugins folder at `<Vault Folder>/.obsidian/plugins` and put your folder there